Using a Multimeter, Voltmeter, Ammeter, and an Ohmmeter

 Which measurement technique do you think will be the more useful?
 In fact, voltage measurements are used much more often than current measurements.

 The processing of electronic signals is usually thought of in voltage terms.
 It is an added advantage that a voltage measurement is easier to make.
-The orginal circuit does not need to be changed.
+The original circuit does not need to be changed.
 Often, the meter probes are connected simply by touching them to the points of interest.

 Measuring Ohms.
 An ohmmeter does not function with a circuit connected to a power supply.
 If you want to measure the resistance of a particular component, you must take it out of the circuit altogether and test it separately, as shown in diagram D: